mmbman/Katagiri/jewel-mirror-awareness.md

 <p align="center">* * *</p>

-I went to Japan to visit Narazaki Roshi, who is the abbot of a monastery called Zuioji.
+I went to Japan to visit Narasaki Roshi, who is the abbot of a monastery called Zuioji.
 His brother is also at that monastery.
 Both of them had practiced for many years under the famous Zen master Hashimoto Roshi, whom I knew very well.

 After I had stayed at Zuioji for a little while I was surprised to notice that the abbot’s behavior was exactly the same as Hashimoto Roshi’s.
 Walking style, talking style, voice, calligraphy: exactly the same.

-But he is not Hashimoto Roshi, he is Narazaki Roshi.
+But he is not Hashimoto Roshi, he is Narasaki Roshi.
 He is himself, but his way has become that of his teacher.
 Now his life is really blooming.
 And everybody respects him, because he has attained Hashimoto Roshi’s way.
-They are not respecting Hashimoto Roshi, they are respecting Narazaki Roshi.
+They are not respecting Hashimoto Roshi, they are respecting Narasaki Roshi.

 <p align="center">* * *</p>